shuozhixu/LAMMPSatUCSB/README.md

 Note: If you use any file from this section in your published work, please cite

-- Shuozhi Xu, Yanqing Su, Wu-Rong Jian, Irene J. Beyerlein, Local slip resistance in equal-molar MoNbTi multi-principal element alloys, Acta Mater. (under review)
+- Shuozhi Xu, Yanqing Su, Wu-Rong Jian, Irene J. Beyerlein, [Local slip resistances in equal-molar MoNbTi multi-principal element alloy](http://dx.doi.org/10.1016/j.actamat.2020.10.042), Acta Mater. (in press)